 For cleaning the surface the processes brushing, grinding, pickling or blasting (iron-free silica sand or glass spheres) can be applied.
 For brushing only stainless steel brushes can be used.
 Pickling of the previously brushed seam area is carried out by dipping and spraying, however, often pickling pastes or solutions are used.
 After pickling a carefully flushing with water has to be done.

 Remark

 In quenched condition the material can be slightly magnetizable.
-With a rising cold forming, the magnetizability increases.
-According to DIN EN 10095, Appendix D material 1.4301 is deemed to be heat resisting.
+With increasing cold forming the magnetizability increases.